-When the A and B components of M-Balm are mixed together, they form a low viscosity liquid.
-In other words it is not much thicker than water.
+When the A and B components of M-Balm are mixed together (two parts A to one part B by volume), they form a low viscosity liquid.
 The purpose for this low viscosity is to allow the product to soak into wood fibers.
-After about 15 to 20 minutes the liquid M-Balm will begin to harden and once hard any loose, friable wood fibers will be consolidated into a solid mass.
-One limitation of M-Balm is that the wood must be very dry, 15% moisture content or less, for the M-Balm to be able to soak into the wood.
-This presents a challenge when attempting to repair areas that have been damaged by decay, since typically these areas are quite damp.
-The best thing to do in these cases is to remove the source of the moisture by eliminating any leaks or draping a plastic film over the area to prevent rainwater from saturating the wood.
+After about 15 to 20 minutes, the liquid M-Balm will begin to harden.
+Once hard any loose, friable wood fibers will be consolidated into a solid mass.
+One limitation of M-Balm is that the wood must be very dry (at most 15% moisture content) for the M-Balm to be able to soak into the wood.
+This presents a challenge when attempting to repair areas that have been damaged by decay, since typically, these areas are quite damp.
+The best thing to do in these cases is to remove the source of the moisture by eliminating any leaks or draping plastic film over the area to prevent rainwater from saturating the wood.
 You must wait until the wood is dry before attempting to repair it.